About OU’s Bachelor of Arts in Health Care Management (Clinical)

 The courses in Ottawa University's Bachelor of Arts in Health Care Management program are 100% online and accredited by The Higher Learning Commission.
 We make it easy for you to transfer credits in order to help keep tuition costs down.
 We also offer courses in accelerated 8-week terms in order to reduce your time to completion.
 These are just a few of the reasons why we are proud to be the best, fastest, and most affordable option locally in the Kansas City, Milwaukee, and Phoenix areas, as well as serving students nationally through our online degrees.

-MBA with a concentration in Population Health/ Health Care Management
+Why You Should Consider a Degree in Health Care Management